 Every student in the first-year class is assigned an academic adviser by the Advising Programs Office from among the Board of First-Year Advisers (BFA).
 Members range from faculty members and administrators to proctors, staff, and doctoral-level graduate students.
 Students meet with their academic adviser at several key points during the year: in the fall during Opening Days, course selection week/Study Card Day, mid-terms, and prior to final exams; in the spring during course selection week/Study Card Day, Advising Fortnight, and before final exams.
 The purpose of these meetings is to discuss course and concentration exploration, WinterSession and summer opportunities, and more.

 Resident v.
 Non-Resident Advisers: about a third of students in the first-year class are advised by their proctor; all other students receive a non-resident member of the BFA.

 In addition to adult advisers, every student is also assigned a Peer Advising Fellow (PAF) – an upperclass student who provides academic, social, and extracurricular advice from the peer perspective.
 Along with proctors, PAFs ensure a smooth transition to the College by meeting with students one-on-one throughout the year to provide academic counsel.
 Take an inside look at what it means to be a PAF!

-Finally, each student is assigned to one of four Yards, each overseen by a Resident Dean of Freshmen (RDF).
-RDFs are themselves academic advisers and are responsible for the overall academic and social well-being of students in their Yard.
-Therefore, RDFs are an excellent resource for counsel on matters ranging from course selection and mid-term grades to summer opportunities and concentration exploration.
+Finally, each student is assigned to one of four Yards, each overseen by a Resident Dean of First-Year Students.
+Resident Deans are themselves academic advisers and are responsible for the overall academic and social well-being of students in their Yard.
+Therefore, Resident Deans are an excellent resource for counsel on matters ranging from course selection and mid-term grades to summer opportunities and concentration exploration.